INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 --

-- Transformations of the data
+* Transformations of the data
     - Encoding of the categorical variables
     - Only using information available at train time
     - The scikit-learn Pipeline object

 ???

-- Transformations of the data, such as encoding of the categorical variables, prior the predictive model, are often important.
+* Transformations of the data, such as encoding of the categorical variables, prior the predictive model, are often important.
     - Care must be done to use only information available at train time.
     - For this, you need to use a scikit-learn Pipeline object to chain the data transformation with the predictive model

 ---

-# Machine learning in a nutshell
+# 2. Adapting model complexity to the data

-- Minimize the error on the test set
+* Minimize the error on the test set
     - train error can detect underfit: models too simple for the data

 ???